jeffotoni/gofileserver/README.md

 	- views
 		index.html

-	Server for receiving and sending files
 	gofileserver.go
+	Server to register users, receive and send files to the file server

+	gofileupload.go
-	Scans all local structure and sends the files to servers in the cloud: Cloud Google, Amazon, DigitalOcean gofileupload.go
+	Scans all local structure and sends the files to servers in the
+	cloud: Cloud Google, Amazon, DigitalOcean

+	gofileremove.go
-	Scrolls the structure checks whether the files are safe in the cloud and removes the location gofileremove.go
+	Scrolls the structure checks whether the files are safe in the cloud and removes the location

 ```
 ## Run the program